FHOOEAIST/jack/README.md

 ## Introduction

-JACK allows you to create projects and reduce some common code classes.
-It provides base functionality that should in our opinion be directly included into the java framework itself.
+JACK provides base functionality that we think should be included in vanilla Java itself.
+This allows you to reduce some common code classes and focus on the more interesting code bits.

-For more information on what jack is capable of, please check out our [examples section](https://fhooeaist.github.io/jack/examples.html) as well as take a look at the unit tests.
+For more information on what jack is capable of, please check out our [examples section](https://fhooeaist.github.io/jack/examples.html) and take a look at the unit tests.

 ## Getting Started

 JACK is a single module java maven project based on Java 11.
-If you want to use code of this project we recommend you to add a dependency based on your dependency management tooling.
+If you want to use code of this project we recommend adding a dependency based on your dependency management tooling.
 For further help please check out the following page:
 [Dependency Information](https://fhooeaist.github.io/jack/dependency-info.html)

 Example for Apache Maven: